Centrally situated, Genoa is the perfect home base from which to discover many fascinating villages in Liguria! Maybe a day trip.

-This old town with a medieval historical center, the largest in Europe, has a special character and, after almost 20 years that I live in this town, I find that it is hard not to be fascinated by it.
+This old town with a medieval historical center, the largest in Europe, has a special character and we find that it is hard not to be fascinated by it.

 Probably it’s because of its authenticity, not touched by the mass tourism or maybe it’s because the more you discover about this town the more you become seduced by it and slowly fall in love with its magic soul.